vmware-archive/nerpa/README.md

 Building the controller program fails at first.
 This is due to importing the `*_ddlog::run` function in `nerpa_controller/src/main.rs`.
 That import must change with the Nerpa program's name.

+If you are building a new Nerpa program after building a different example (ex., `nerpa_controlplane/previous/`), you may run into Cargo build errors due to conflicting dependencies.
+One potential source of errors may be the previous program's DDlog crate.
+Removing it can resolve these issues:

+`rm -rf nerpa_controlplane/previous/previous_ddlog`.

 ### Run
 A built Nerpa program can be run using the runtime script.
 This script (1) configures and runs a P4 software switch; (2) configures and runs the OVSDB management plane; and (3) runs the controller program.
 Configuring the software switch requires a `commands.txt` file in the same subdirectory.
 Configuring the OVSDB management plane requires an OVSDB schema file in the same subdirectory, e.g. `nerpa_controlplane/sample/sample.ovsschema`.